How to Start a Blog with WordPress

 As far as SEO is concerned, it doesn’t really matter as long as you choose one and stick with it.
 Google sees ww-.laurenbennight.com and laurenbennight.com as two different sites.
 So if you’re not currently using www, don’t just add it.
 Talk to your host about setting redirects.

 Yoast has a great free plugin for SEO.
-It makes integrations with social media and verification for Google and Bing analytics a breeze, which you’ll want to do later on.
+It makes customizing social media posts and verification for Google and Bing analytics a breeze, which you’ll want to do later on.
 You can download it here.
+(Bonus points: They’ve also fixed most of the compatibility issues with Gutenberg.)

 It also helps when you’re writing blog posts, as it has readability and SEO recommendations to help improve writing and keyword density.
 However, take suggestions with a grain of salt—not all of them are for the best.
 Always focus on what’s best for readers, not just SEO.